Name: Rufus Rochell #08628-017

 One of Rufus’s many articles:

 Being where I am today, prison decided to touch bases with our children and families.
 My name is Rufus Rochell, and I previously wrote this article and forwarded it to many of our newspapers.
 My article was something that many families could relate to, especially the family whose son, daughter, or parent was killed by the so-called bad guy who is highly infatuated by guns.
-Do you realize your anger and/or criminal behaviors often lead to serious consequences on both sides, meaning the families?
+Do you realize your anger and/or criminal behavior often leads to serious consequences on both sides, meaning the families?
 It hurts me being where I am and watching daily news, often seeing where some young son or daughter was shot and killed, senselessly by a gun.
 We need to stop with these guns.
-It’s time to stop acting like villains in the community in which our children should be free to play in and the bad guy feel its his turf.
-It’s time to stop.
+It’s time to stop acting like villains in the community in which our children should be free to play and the youngsters believe it’s their turf.
+This must stop!

-God knows, it is far to many of our children and babies are dying innocently and never had a chance to reach their pretentions in life being either killed by the firing of a high-powered weapon.
+God knows, it is far to many of our children and babies are dying innocently and never had a chance to reach their potential in life, especially when killed by a high-powered weapon.
 Many of these kids are shot and killed, while playing in their community, at their parks and in front of their front door at the family home.

 With all being stated, a great many kids were shot and killed by “stray bullets”.
 Let’s put you in that mother’s place that happens to step out of their house informing their little son or daughter to come in the house!
 And once she steps out, the mother sees her 6-year old lying in a “pool of blood”, with their eyes open dead shot in the head from a stray bullet.
 “This mother screams out in tears and shock!”
 When her neighbor runs out of their house to this mother’s scream and instantly sees the mom holding her child in her warm arms.
 Then the mother right away looks up and sees her neighbors staring at her with tears in their eyes, along with the youngster’s mother, who in turn screams aloud “my innocent baby is dead”.